 Grant: I'm done playing around. (slashes opponent many times then summons many knives) Accept your fate.
 GO!! (hurls knives at opponent as he finishes the attack then lands) It's done.

 An optional one in Mass Effect 2, we all know Shepard is basically a killing machine, but in Garrus's recruitment mission, one of the renegade lines is "Let's spill a little merc blood".
 You know things are going to die in large numbers when s/he talks like that.
+For the players, this isn't much of a surprise since we know Shepard's capabilities, but this trope is played painfully straight for the three private military groups Shepard had disguised his/her way through to get to Garrus, who assumed he/she was just another clueless merc to be used for cannon fodder.

 Ah, from Sonic Unleashed comes the ever lovable Chip, one of the most God-damn annoying characters to ever come from a next-gen Sonic game (and that's WITH Tails' new voice actor being in the same game).
 On the last level of the game, he uses the Chaos Emeralds and his own powers to create a giant mecha created from temple ruins to punch out a literal apocalyptic darkness god-creature.